Menntakvika - Information in English

 Pre-Organized Symposium:

 A pre-organized symposium with 3–5 presentations, where a group of scholars or field experts come together to focus on a specific topic or area of research.
-These sessions will take place on Friday, October 3rd.

 All submitted abstracts for organized sessions must include: